umr4nlp/umr-guidelines/guildeines.md

             :name (n5 / name :op1 "Pope")))
  ```

-So when we are forced to hallucinate an entity type, AMR requires us to draw from this canonical list (borrowing from information extraction and question answering):

 person, family, animal, language, nationality, ethnic-group, regional-group, religious-group, political-movement
 organization, company, government-organization, military, criminal-organization, political-party, market-sector, school, university, research-institute, team, league